mental32/klick/README.md

 > Until every item is checked I strongly suggest against using the kernel.
 >
-> I'll be probably be archived for educational purposes once "complete" anyway.
+> It'll be probably be archived for educational purposes once "complete" anyway.

 ### Kernel